jeescu/recomponent/README.md

 # Re-Component
-> Writing react components redefined.

-This module separates component view render and logic while preserving its context, allowing to create new component model structure.
+Re-Component separates component view and logic while preserving its context.
+It creates a new way of structuring our components and allows us to keep our component clean and layered.

 ### Install

 ```
 $ npm install --save re-component
 ```

-### Component Restructure
+### Component restructure

-Ok.
-Use separation of concern, not really.
-We just want to feel it like it should be!
+Separate the view from logic.
+Create \`index.js\` as entry point of your whole component.

 ```
-├── views
-│   ├── MyComponent                 # Your awesome component.
+├── MyClassComponent            # Your awesome component.
-│   │   ├── index.js                # Entry point  for your component as a whole
+│   ├── index.js                # Entry point  for your component as a whole
-│   │   ├── MyComponentLogic.js     # Your logic here.
+│   ├── MyComponentLogic.js     # Your logic here.
-│   │   ├── MyComponentTemplate.js  # Your template here.
+│   ├── MyComponentTemplate.js  # Your template here.
-│   │   └── MyComponentStyles.css   # Your css
+│   └── MyComponentStyles.css   # Your css
 ```

 ### Usage

 Let's try to separate the concerns.
 Mainly we have this logic and view.

 #### `MyComponent/index.js`

 ```
 import component from 're-component';
 import MyComponentLogic from './MyComponentLogic';